-April 2019Edition

-- Municipality The Overstrand Municipality, which is a local authority duly established in terms of the Local Government: Municipal Structures Act, No. 117 of 1998 and whose head office is situated at Magnolia Street, Hermanus, Western Cape. - NEM:BA National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004), and the Alien and Invasive Species Regulations, promulgated under NEM:BA (1 August 2014) for the management of invasive species. - Nature reserve A national park or environmental conservation areas declared or registered as a nature reserve in terms of legislation whether in public or private ownership, for the purpose of conserving and managing wild life, flora and fauna, in a natural habitat. - Public OpenLand which is in public ownership, used primarily for outdoor play,Spacerecreation, or as a park area or nature area, and includes associated infrastructure and uses.
-Reference is drawn to the Overstrand Municipality's Zoning Scheme Regulations. - Open SpaceRefers to land used primarily for Nature Reserve or Conservation use.Zone 1Reference is drawn to the Overstrand Municipality's Zoning Scheme Regulations. - Open Lands Undeveloped land with insignificant or no vegetation cover - Park Land with trees, shrubs and lawn areas, used mainly for recreation purposes. - Playing Field A privately, state or municipal owned facility where various sporting activities take place. - Procedure A dedicated single process to complete a required task, with as many steps or tasks, responsibilities, regulations or requirements, involving a number of people as required. - Protected area An area that has been declared a Protected Area in terms of the National Environmental Management: Protected Areas Act, No. 57 of 2003. - Public Garden A garden that is open to the public for botanical and recreation purposes. - ResponsibleAn official of the Overstrand Municipal Fire Brigade Service who isfire safetyresponsible for ensuring fire prevention standards.official - RoadsideA strip of grass or plants, and sometimes also trees, located between a roadway and the boundaries of properties that are the domain of the state, province or municipality. - WasteSuperfluous, discarded or unstable matter: combustible or noncombustible rubble, rubbish, or debris accumulated on a property. - Urban area / Area situated within a city or town
+- Municipality The Overstrand Municipality, which is a local authority duly established in terms of the Local Government: Municipal Structures Act, No. 117 of 1998 and whose head office is situated at Magnolia Street, Hermanus, Western Cape. - NEM:BA National Environmental Management: Biodiversity Act, 2004 (Act 10 of 2004), and the Alien and Invasive Species Regulations, promulgated under NEM:BA (1 August 2014) for the management of invasive species. - Nature reserve A national park or environmental conservation areas declared or registered as a nature reserve in terms of legislation whether in public or private ownership, for the purpose of conserving and managing wild life, flora and fauna, in a natural habitat.

+Public OpenLand which is in public ownership, used primarily for outdoor play,Spacerecreation, or as a park area or nature area, and includes associated infrastructure and uses.

+Open SpaceRefers to land used primarily for Nature Reserve or Conservation use.Zone 1

+Open Lands Undeveloped land with insignificant or no vegetation cover

+Park Land with trees, shrubs and lawn areas, used mainly for recreation purposes.

+Playing Field A privately, state or municipal owned facility where various sporting activities take place.

+- Procedure A dedicated single process to complete a required task, with as many steps or tasks, responsibilities, regulations or requirements, involving a number of people as required. - Protected areaAn area that has been declared a Protected Area in terms of the NationalEnvironmental Management: Protected Areas Act, No. 57 of 2003.

+Public Garden A garden that is open to the public for botanical and recreation purposes.

+Responsible fire An official of the Overstrand Municipal Fire Brigade Service who is safety official responsible for ensuring fire prevention standards.

+Roadside Verge A strip of grass or plants, and sometimes also trees, located between a roadway and the boundaries of properties that are the domain of the state, province or municipality.

+Suburban area Development areas situated on the outskirts of a city or town.

+Waste material Superfluous, discarded or unstable matter: combustible or noncombustible rubble, rubbish, or debris accumulated on a property.

+Urban area Area situated within a city or town